 A traditional orchard of indigenous trees was planted at Mayfields Farm not long after the CRT took over.
 At 10 years old, the orchard is still in its adolescent stage, but will soon be reaching maturity.
 Sheep and lambs graze around the trees making it a beautiful spot to sit and take in the atmosphere and forget about modern life for a few moments.

-A highlight of the farm is the wet woodland, which is rare.
+Another highlight of the farm is the wet woodland, which is rare.
 The unusual habitat attracts a wide range of different species.
-A raised, accessible footpath runs through the wet woodland to allow everyone to enjoy it from a safe perspective.
+A raised, accessible footpath runs through the wet woodland to allow everyone to enjoy it from a safe perspective which leads to the red squirrel enclosure.